BY CARA VERSFELD

 2. Sleep at least 7–8 hours.

-Some people think sacrificing sleep is a good way to optimize productivity and wring a couple extra hours out of the day.
+Some people think sacrificing sleep is a good way to optimise productivity and wring a couple of extra hours out of the day.
 This is not the case.

 Most people need 7–8 hours of sleep for their bodies and minds to function optimally.
 You know if you’re getting enough.
 Listen to your body, and don’t underestimate the value of sleep.